Wednesday - July 27

 demand money from us.
 Not only by this incident where they harassed a dozen well behaving people

-from the racing families!
+families!
 So I now absolutely think the Police is the mob!
-They sure behave like that!
+They sure behave like

 Police, please aim your force elsewhere, we are the good guys, your employers!